-- 3.2.2 Ownership; our development programme includes building homes for shared ownership.
-We also have leasehold properties within our existing stock portfolio. - 3.2.3 Secure tenancies; for those tenants who had secure tenancies prior to the policy change, to offer secure flexible tenancies, in December 2012. - 3.2.4 Secure flexible tenancies; for those who have become new tenants since the policy change not to offer life time tenancies in December 2012.
-Secure flexible tenancies are offered for a period of 4 years, including the one year introductory tenancy period. - 3.2.5 Introductory tenancies; which may be extended to eighteen months to deal with any serious tenancy breaches and may be failed if those breaches are not satisfactorily resolved. - 3.3 In some circumstances, where a housing applicant has a history of anti-social behaviour, but we are not going to exclude them, we may wish to allocate two year tenancies, including the Introductory tenancy period.
+- 3.2.3 Secure tenancies; for those tenants who had secure tenancies prior to the policy change, to offer secure flexible tenancies, in December 2012. - 3.2.4 Secure flexible tenancies; for those who have become new tenants since the policy change not to offer life time tenancies in December 2012.
+Secure flexible tenancies are offered for a period of 4 years, including the one year introductory tenancy period.